 Regardless of how long you are planning on staying in China, having a VPN is very important for both business and personal use.
 If you need to access your foreign bank accounts or need to wire money both to and from China.
 Having a VPN will help to make your transaction more secure.
 Additionally, for your business correspondence that occurs through Gmail, having a VPN will help you to keep in touch with your home office.
 Furthermore, if you need to have a more efficient search engine than Chinese ones such as Bing, then you will also need a VPN to return the best possible results.

 VPNs are getting more efficient as time goes on and are particularly important for web developers who need to access popular website construction sites such as Word Press for their startup companies within Mainland China.
+Usually, the choice boils down to the NordVPN vs ExpressVPN battle, as both VPNs have cool features to satisfy users’ needs.

 My Personal Experience